How Coaching Can Help You Grow

-Whatever the goals may for a coaching assignment (improve career prospects, work on a particular personality trait, get unstuck with an idea), the main purpose of coaching is to help a person move forward, to grow personally and professionally.
+Whatever the goals may be for a coaching assignment (improve career prospects, work on a particular personality trait, get unstuck with an idea), the main purpose of coaching is to help a person move forward, to grow personally and professionally.
 So, what are the conditions needed for growth?

 Time and Space